jsajuria/website-github/exampleSite/content/about.md

 +++

- I am a Reader (Associate Professor) in Comparative Politics at the [School of Politics and International Relations](http://www.politics.qmul.ac.uk) at [Queen Mary, University of London](http://www.qmul.ac.uk).
+ I am a Professor of Comparative Politics at the [School of Politics and International Relations](http://www.politics.qmul.ac.uk) at [Queen Mary, University of London](http://www.qmul.ac.uk).
 From September 2022, I am the Deputy Dean for Education (Regulation and Employability) at the Faculty of Humanities and Social Sciences.
 My university profile can be seen [here](https://www.qmul.ac.uk/politics/staff/profiles/sajuriajavier.html).

 I obtained my PhD from the Department of Political Science [University College London](http://www.ucl.ac.uk).
 Prior to joining Queen Mary, I was a lecturer at [Newcastle's University][1] [Department of Politics][2], and I was also associated with [Newcastle's Open Lab][3].
 Before that, I was a postdoctoral Research Associate at the [School of Government and Public Policy](http://www.strath.ac.uk/humanities/schoolofgovernmentandpublicpolicy/), [University of Strathclyde](http://www.strath.ac.uk/), and part of the [Constitution Unit][4] team as a research associate.